Featured image of post OpenTofu on Azure: Deploying Azure Infrastructure with OpenTofu

 2. Install Nginx on the Web Server

-• SSH into the web server using its public IP address:
+SSH into the web server using the public IP you retrieved above:

 1